josugoar/csp/README.md

     // CSP returns an error code if something goes wrong csp_exception e;

-    // Create a unique pointer to a struct foo csp_unique_ptr_cleanup u = csp_unique_ptr_init_pd(malloc(sizeof(struct foo)), foo_destroy, &e);
+    // Create a unique pointer to a struct foo with a custom
+    // deleter that is able to free the internal memory managed
+    // by the pointer itself
+    csp_unique_ptr_cleanup u = csp_unique_ptr_init_pd(malloc(sizeof(struct foo)), foo_destroy, &e);

     // Recommended to check for errors obviously